Goodnews28/FBLA/README.md

   Encounter random events that impact your financial stability.

   Aim to retire with the highest possible net worth and financial security.

+##### Controls:

+* Follow on-screen prompts and enter choices when required.

+* Input numerical values for investments and savings.

+* Type 'quit' at any time to exit the game.

+##### Roadmap:

+# _Planned future updates:_

+* Enhanced UI with better formatting.

+* More career paths and financial scenarios.

+* Advanced economic simulations, including inflation and market fluctuations.

 ## Technologies

 _Name the technologies used in the project._